 Pathophysiology of Pilon Fractures

-The fractures occur due to high energy axial loading as in motor vehicle accidents or falls from height.
+The fractures occur due to high energy axial loading as in motor vehicle accidents or fall from height.

 The pilon fractures are characterized by